An Orthogonality Principle for Select-Maximum Estimation of Exponential Variables: Introduction

-In this paper, we are interested in the case, where we have access to $K>0$ outputs (reconstructions) $Y_i, i=1,\dotsc, K,$ of a one-sided exponential source $X$.
-Each reconstruction is by itself optimal under the one-sided error distortion measure and therefore satisfy the backward channel relationship $X = Z_i + Y_i$ where $Z_i,i=1,\dotsc,K,$ are one-sided exponentially distributed.
+In this paper, we are interested in the case, where we have access to $K \geq 1 $ outputs (reconstructions) $Y_i$, $i=1,\dotsc, K,$ of a one-sided exponential source $X$.
+Each reconstruction is by itself optimal under the one-sided error distortion measure and therefore satisfies the backward channel relationship $X = Z_i + Y_i$, where $Z_i$, $i=1,\dotsc,K$ are one-sided exponentially distributed.
 We assume that the reconstructions $Y_1,\dotsc, Y_K,$ are \emph{independent} encodings, which is a concept introduced in \cite{erez:2020,ostergaard:2020}, and which implies that the outputs $Y_i, i=1,\dotsc, K,$ are mutually independent given $X$.
 Thus, the following Markov chains apply: $Y_i - X - Y_j, \forall i,j$.
-It was shown in \cite{erez:2020} that the optimum estimator $g(Y_1,\dotsc, Y_K)$ of $X$ given $Y_1,\dotsc, Y_K$, under the one-sided error distortion measure is the maximum of $Y_1,\dotsc, Y_K$, i.e., $g(Y_1,\dotsc, Y_K) = \max_{i} Y_i$.
+It was shown in \cite{erez:2020} that the optimum estimator $g(Y_1,\dotsc, Y_K)$ of $X$ given $Y_1,\dotsc, Y_K$, under the one-sided error distortion measure is the maximum of $Y_1,\dotsc, Y_K$, i.e.,

 We show in this work, that the estimation error $X - g(Y_1,\dotsc, Y_K)$ has a backward test channel formulation.
 Specifically, the estimation error $X - g(Y_1,\dotsc, Y_K)$ is independent of the output vector $(Y_1, \dotsc, Y_K)$ and is one-sided exponentially distributed.

+Our key motivation for considering the statistical properties of the estimation error is related to the problem of multiple descriptions with feedback~\cite{ostergaard:2020}.
+Note that the $K$ independent encodings can be seen as a multiple-description code in the case of no excess marginal rate~\cite{Zhang1995MultipleDS}.
+Moreover, assume that the encodings (descriptions) are transmitted individually over a lossy network, and that the decoder is able to inform the encoder which descriptions were received.
+For sake of refinement in the next round of communication, the encoder will estimate the source using only the particular subset of descriptions that were received at the decoder.
+As is shown in this paper, the estimation error will be one-sided exponential distributed and will be independent of the descriptions that were not lost.
+One may therefore encode the estimation error into $K$ new independent encodings (multiple descriptions) and thereby further refine the estimate of the source at the decoder.

+The sum-rate of the $K$ "independent" descriptions generally exceeds the rate-distortion function, which is obtained with a single description yielding the same distortion as that obtained with the $K$ descriptions.
+However, as was shown in \cite{ostergaard:2020}, if the sum-rate is very small, the rate loss is also very small.
+Specifically, assume the source is encoded over $M$ rounds with $K$ descriptions in each round.
+Asymptotically as the number of rounds tends to infinity and the sum-rate per round vanishes, then the accumulated sum-rate over all rounds is finite and non-zero, and it becomes rate-distortion optimal to use $K$ independent descriptions in each round \cite{ostergaard:2020}.